All Episodes

 I think it, you know, there's a lot of consideration.

-Well, there I will say this.
+Well, I will say this.

 It is a matter of accumulation.

-Uh, you you have had some of these scandals.
+You have had some of these scandals.

-And it's quite frankly, the salacious nature of this.
+And it's quite frankly the salacious nature of this.

 But look, I agree with you.

-I don't think it's I think it's entirely hypocritical for McGreavy to get a pass, for Jerry Studs to have gotten a pass, for Barney Frank, who now chairs a powerful uh finance committee in the House of Representatives to get a pass when his roommate was running a brothel out of their townhome, and all of a sudden Larry Craig, oh, isn't he bad?
+I don't think it's, I think it's entirely hypocritical for McGreevy to get a pass, for Jerry Studs to have gotten a pass, for Barney Frank, who now chairs a powerful finance committee in the House of Representatives to get a pass when his roommate was running a brothel out of their townhome.

-Uh the reason that Larry Craig is getting some of the criticism from the usual suspects is he wasn't for gay marriage.
+The reason that Larry Craig is getting some of the criticism from the usual suspects is he wasn't for gay marriage.

 As Barney Frank said, he doesn't support equal rights for gays.